 Is it ok to change your goals?

-Give yourself permission to change your goals.
-It’s highly likely that you haven’t carved your goals into a stone tablet, making them much easier to modify or just not continue working towards.
+The good news is that it’s okay to change your goals.
+Likely, you haven’t carved your goals into a stone tablet, making them much easier to modify or just not continue working towards.

 This is your permission to change your goals.